mushishi78/jasper/docs/types.md

 `Circle` and `Coordinates` are "Product" types.

-This is denoted by the `&` operator that follows the type name.
+This is denoted by the `&` operator that preceeds the type name.

 Product types are made up of "properties": name and type pairs that when combined form the whole type.
 Properties are not optional, they must all be provided.